ioccc-src/winner/markdown.md

-    set tabstop=8		" a tab is 8 spaces (or whatever you wish it to be set to) set softtabstop=4		" ...but when inserting/backspacing use 4 spaces set shiftwidth=4		" ...and auto-indent 4 spaces (when autoindent is set) set expandtab		" ...but don't expand tab to spaces.
+    set tabstop=8		" a tab is 8 spaces (or whatever you wish it to be set to) set softtabstop=4		" ...but when inserting/backspacing use 4 spaces set shiftwidth=4		" ...and auto-indent 4 spaces (when autoindent is set) set noexpandtab		" ...but don't expand tab to spaces.
 ```

 If you have file type detection enabled you can, if you prefer, have these